ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 Reverse | flag indicating the order in which the rows will be read, by default the order is forward (ascending), but if the flag is set to `true`, the reading order will be reversed (descending).

 #### TableRangeScan
-Reading a table based on a specific range of primary key.
+Reading a table by a specific primary key range.

 Attribute | Description
 --- | ---